If Jesus calls His followers to be “peacemakers,” then how could a Christian Cabinet Member or Congressman support the idea of going to war?

-Given the pain of punishment, the inevitability of harming innocent people, and the overall further setbacks that will occur to the nation and its citizens, for any individual or nation to gleefully enter into combat is to be woefully displeasing to God.
-This last criterion of the Just War Theory, likened to all that precede it, are principles substantiated by Scripture.
+Given the pain of punishment, the inevitability of harming innocent people, and the overall further setbacks that will occur to the nation and its citizens, for any individual or nation to gleefully participate in combat is to be woefully displeasing to God.
+This last criterion of the just war theory, likened to all that precede it, are principles substantiated by Scripture.

-When the aforementioned criteria are carefully and corporately reasoned and it is just and righteous to go to war, then a nation must engage with its full force, intense focus and all out power in a quest for immediate and decisive victory.
-In response to fulfillment of all the elements of the Just War Theory when it is just and righteous to go to war, what results can in no way be a half-hearted response!
-When it is just and right to go to war a nation cannot respond flaccidly with less than clear objectives!
+When the criteria are carefully and corporately reasoned and going to war is just and righteous, then a nation must engage with its full force, intense focus, and all-out power in a quest for immediate and decisive victory.
+In response to fulfillment of all the elements of the just war theory when going to war is just and righteous, what results can in no way be a half-hearted response!
+A nation cannot respond flaccidly with less-than-clear objectives!

-Winston Churchill, when faced with the inevitability of engaging Nazi Germany worked through and fulfilled all the above criteria with Parliament.
-In entering the war, he personally emulated this ensuing right spirit and resolve — what necessarily must follow when justifiably and righteously a nation enters a war.
-In his address to Parliament in 1940 he said,
+Winston Churchill, when faced with the inevitability of engaging Nazi Germany, worked through and fulfilled all the above criteria with Parliament.
+Upon entering the war, he personally emulated this ensuing right spirit and resolve—what necessarily must follow when justifiably and righteously a nation enters a war.
+In his address to Parliament in 1940 he declared the following:

 Churchill serves as an executive model for properly leading a nation into war.
 When war is justified and righteous, a country’s leadership should never enter into it with “low testosterone.”
 It is an all or nothing commitment of the totality of the nation in its decisive quest for all out victory as quickly as possible!